Tractables/ProbabilisticCircuits.jl/README.md

 circuit = 0.4 * (rain * rain_pos) + 0.6 * ((-rain) * rain_neg); # Pr(rain, rainbow, wet)
 ```

 Just like any probability distribution, we can evaluate the probabilistic circuit on various inputs.
-Note that since log probabilities are used in ProbCircuit for numerical stability, we need to take exponent to get the probabilities.
+Note that since log probabilities are used in probabilistic circuits for numerical stability, we need to take exponent of the evaluation output to get the probabilities.

 ```julia
 exp(circuit(true, true, true)) # Pr(rain=1, rainbow=1, wet=1)